maximumko/maximumko.github.io/index.md

 # Yi Zhang

 ## Ph.D.
-Candidate in Biomedical Engineering & Computational Biology
+Candidate in Biomedical Engineering at OHSU

 Welcome to my academic portfolio.
 I am a Ph.D. candidate at Oregon Health & Science University focusing on alternative polyadenylation mechanisms and their role in cancer biology.